christopherwilches/Autonomous-Trading-System/docs/02_data_pipeline_mp0.md

 - Rows 33–52: blank padding

 Details that matter
-- Ticker symbol is written only on the first data row, then blank for the rest of the block
+- The ticker symbol appears only on the first data row, then remains blank for the rest of the block
 - This matches how the workbook slices blocks and stays stable when batching

 ## DICT_DAY tables
 Tickers that pass the screens get written to `DICT_DAY1..DICT_DAY5`.